Skip to main content

 Acquire & Plot Fed Funds Data #

-First, let’s get the data for the Fed Funds rate (FFR):
+First, let’s get the data for the Fed Funds target rate (FFR).
+This data is found in 3 different datasets from FRED.

 # Set decimal places